Red vs. White Wine: Which Is the Best Choice for You?

 Because red wine is fermented with the grape skins intact, a glass of red wine has a far higher tannin level than a glass of white wine.
 Tannins are naturally occurring compounds that are found in plants — especially fruit skins, leaves, and seeds.

 You can tell if a glass of wine is high in tannins as it will leave a drying sensation on the back of your tongue after sipping.
 While white wines can have this effect too, it occurs most often with red wines.
-Cabernet Sauvignon, Syrah, and Malbec are especially tannic.
+Syrah, and Malbec, and Cabernet Sauvignon taste especially tannic.

 Some people enjoy this intense drinking experience, but it’s not for everyone.
 If you prefer a lighter mouth sensation, consider a low-tannin red wine, such as Pinot Noir, or stick to white wine.